Hair loss news first:

 — Sportscaster Joe Buck’s hair transplant addiction nearly cost him his voice and his career.

 — The benefits of going bald.
 I would much rather have none of those benefits and keep my hair instead.

 And now on to medical items of interest:

 — The National Geographic is a highly reputable magazine so I believe them when they say that ending blindness is no longer just a dream.

 — Microsoft aims to cure cancer in ten years.
-In the end it is just a programming error.
+After all, cancer is just a programming error.

 — A very interesting new endeavor: “Human Cell Atlas project aims to map the human body’s 35 trillion cells“.

-— First “three person baby” born in Mexico (doctors went there from the USA so as to escape strict regulations).
+— First “three person baby” born in Mexico (doctors went there from the USA in order to escape strict regulations).
 Baby’s parents were Jordanian.
 Medicine will hopefully soon become very multinational.

 — Yet more evidence that turmeric is very good for you, but only when added to food that is then cooked.